Will VidCuratorFX Create Videos for You at the Click of a Button?

-Rating: 2 out of 5.
-It's a very basic video and image compilation software program.
+Rating: 2 It's a very basic video and image compilation software program.

 Affiliate marketers are being constantly told that YouTube videos are a great way to generate traffic to and conversions on their websites.
 However, it takes time, effort and a bit of money to create eye-catching videos that generate attention and sales.
 Furthermore, one needs more than a single keyword-optimized video to really stand out- ideally, several playlists of videos are recommended, with each playlist holding 4-8 videos.